| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 x |

-A given object of the classes ‘bpca.2d’ and ‘bpca.3d’. |
+An object of class ‘bpca.2d’ or ‘bpca.3d’. |

-of graphical correlations represented by biplot.
+A matrix of graphical correlations represented by biplot.

 This function is mainly for internal use in the bpca package, and may not remain available (unless we see a good reason).